BrooklinJazz/elixir_newbie_website_v2/priv/academy_content/reading/advanced_pattern_matching.md

 ### Multi-Clause Functions

-We can use with pattern matching with multi-clause functions.
-This essentially using multi-clause functions to replicate the same behavior as a single function with a case statement.
+We can use pattern matching with multi-clause functions.
+This essentially uses multi-clause functions to replicate the same behavior as a single function with a case statement.

 ```elixir
 defmodule SingleCaseExample do